 - $0.25 to cover your medical leave contribution

-The maximum amount of earnings subject to these contribution rates is $132,900 annually for each covered individual.
+The maximum amount of earnings subject to these contribution rates in 2020 is $137,700 annually for each covered individual.

 Weekly benefit amounts are calculated as a percentage of your earnings.
 This means weekly benefits may be different for each individual.